Past Approach With CNC Machining

 See Our HP Printers in Action

 Want to see how it works for yourself?
 We understand.
-That's why we're hosting a discovery day and open house for you to see HP and Markforged printers in action.
-We have an HP Jet Fusion full color 580 printer – and we'd love for you to take a closer look.
+We have the all-new HP Jet Fusion 5200 Series 3D Printing solution, as well as an HP Jet Fusion full color 580 printer – and we'd love for you to take a closer look.
 Our 5200 Series is the first in the world to be installed and operational!
 Come take a look!

-Visit us Thursday, May 16th from 9 a.m. - 3:30 p.m.
-The event is free, includes lunch, demos, and presentations directly from HP and Markforged.
-(Our printer tour includes a Markforged Metal X, one of only 3 in the entire state of Wisconsin!
-See it live.)
+Visit us in our Germantown Technology Center.
+Our printer tour includes a Markforged Metal X, one of only 3 in the entire state of Wisconsin!